Most children and young people with SEND will have their needs met by their mainstream setting, school or college.

-EHC plans have the same legal protection as the previous Statements of SEN and you also have the right to ask for independent support during the process.
-It should be developed together with the family, parents/carers and all professionals involved with the child or young person
+EHC plans have the same legal protection as the previous Statements of SEN. It should be developed together with the family, parents/carers and all professionals involved with the child or young person

 With support from DfE, Independent Support has produced animations to help explain the EHCP process and its important relationship with the Person Centred Connection.
 Watch 'What is an EHCP and who is it for?' on Youtube.